jshen/harvardnow/services/elections/README.md

 Election results are requested with the following syntax: “Elections [STATE] [RACE] [DISTRICT (optional)]" where race is “House”, ”Senate”, or “Governor.”
 DISTRICT is only required for house.

+Created by Andrea Zhang, Daniel Gottesman, and Jordan Barkin.